top of page

 Final Thoughts

-At Dual Minds Integrative Psychiatry, we recognize that mental health treatment extends beyond the individual.
-We partner with families to provide education, integrative treatment planning, and compassionate support so caregivers feel empowered rather than overwhelmed.
-You do not have to navigate this alone.
+At Dual Minds Integrative Psychiatry, we recognize that mental health care extends beyond the individual.
+We work with families to provide education, guidance, and integrative support so caregivers feel empowered rather than overwhelmed.

 Comments